gelven4sec/gelven4sec.github.io/_posts/2024-11-08-rogue_byte.md

 Actually, this won't stop any decent reverse engineer, but might slow them down.
 And you can slow them down even more with the other variations of this.
 For example, there are other ways to get the current instruction position.

-I also tried to use this technique to hide a `syscall` from CAPA[^capa] scanner, but that didn't work.
+I tried to use this technique to hide a `syscall` from CAPA[^capa] scanner, but that didn't work.

 You can access all the code source presented here on [GitHub repo](https://github.com/gelven4sec/rogue-byte).